-Horses remain unpredictable animals, no matter how well-mannered or well-trained.
+Horses remain unpredictable animals, no matter how well-mannered or how well-trained.
 As your safety is our number one priority, I have listed a few guidelines below to make your interaction with the horses safer.
-Please read this carefully on Saturday evening and again during the week whenever you feel you need to.
+Please read this page carefully on Saturday evening.

 So, to make your interactions with the horses as safe as possible, please read the advice below very carefully and then watch the first 8 minutes of the video.

-If you are uncertain before or at any time during your interaction with a horse, please ask, we wll be on hand at all times.
+If you are uncertain before or at any time during your interaction with a horse, please ask, we will be on hand at all times.

 - Sensible clothes should always be worn when dealing with horses.
 Sturdy boots are especially important.
 We also prefer that workshop participants wear hard hats while handling the horses.
 We have a good selection of hard hats in various sizes available.
 More than 17 percent of all horse-related injuries are head injuries.
 Head injuries are associated with more than 60 percent of all equestrian related deaths.

 - If you have long hair, tie it back in a secure ponytail or braid it.
 Long hair can become entangled with lead ropes, crossties or other equipment and this can be a very dangerous situation.
 Never flip your braid or ponytail back, move it out of the way slowly.